henrythedeveloper/pc-part-picker/README.md

 4. **Set Up the NVIDIA API Key**
 The application requires an NVIDIA API key to function.
 You need to add this API key to the application securely.
+You can get the api for this model here: https://build.nvidia.com/mistralai/mixtral-8x7b-instruct

   Steps:
   - Create a `.streamlit` Folder